Newsletter winter 2023 – An inspiring visit to NY

 Model: IntERACT (TIMES framework)

-In this analysis for Dansk Fjernvarme, Energy Modelling Lab has dived into the details of the future of district heating in Denmark, to explore where the heat will come from, and if our energy system will get too vulnerable without the thermal powerplants.
+In this analysis for Dansk Fjernvarme, Energy Modelling Lab has dived into the details of the future of district heating in Denmark.
+We have explored where the heat will come from, and whether our energy system will get too vulnerable without the thermal powerplants.

 Key findings

-In the future district heating will primarily come from large scale heat pumps and surplus heat from PtX-plants and data centers.
+In the future district heating will primarily come from large-scale heat pumps and waste heat from PtX plants and data centers.

 The thermal power and heat plants are being phased out faster than the Danish Energy Agency projects.